With proper care, your art will last for generations.

 The outside of the bowl can be cleaned with any glass cleaner.
+If there are spots you cannot remove, “Armor All” cleaning solution can remove them.
 The inside of the bowl should be cleaned with a dry cloth.
-We use Swifters at the gallery.
-Do not use anything wet on the inside painted services.
-If you have marks from the hardware on the bowl, Armor All will remove it.
+We use Swiffers at the gallery.
+Do not use anything wet on the inside painted surfaces.

 Bronzes that are placed indoors require minimal maintenance.
 Many newer bronze finishes have been sealed with a synthetic lacquer finish and subsequently sealed with a coat of wax, producing a shiny wax finish.
 A thorough dusting and wiping away fingerprints with a clean, dry, cotton cloth is usually the only basic maintenance required.
-Outdoor bronzes require a maintenance program, which keeps their surfaces clean and waxed on a regular basis.
+Again, we use Swiffers in the gallery

 In a relatively dry climate, low in pollutants, a super thin coat of Trewax® Brand Paste Wax should be applied once a year, or even every other year.
 Never use spray or liquid furniture polishes to dust or clean a bronze sculpture.
 These polishes may contain oils which could damage the original patina finish.
 In climates with higher humidity, or if you live where there is a higher concentration of airborne pollutants, cleaning and waxing may be needed twice a year.

 All bronze darkens with age, however waxing may slow the process of oxidation.
-To apply the wax, you need two – one to two inch natural bristle paint brushes that will be used only for cleaning your bronze.
+To apply the wax, you need a one to two inch natural bristle paint brushes that will be used only for cleaning your bronze.
 Do not use brushes that you have used for other purposes as chemicals may remain in the bristles and if transferred to the patina finish, may cause permanent discoloration.
 Wipe your bronze free of any dust and fingerprints using a clean, dry, cotton cloth.
 Use one of the brushes to remove dust from small crevasses or hard to reach places.
 When applying the wax to the second brush, use three or four, back and forth, sweeping strokes.
 Do not dab your brush in the wax.
 This could cause an abundance of wax to be applied to the bronze that could actually harm the patina surface.
 Dab your brush on the lid of the wax to remove any excess wax.
 Lightly apply a super thin coat of wax to the surface of the bronze using gentle sweeping motions.
 Apply more wax to the brush as described, working it down into crevices.
 It is very important not to apply too much wax or work it into the surface too vigorously.
 Cover the entire surface with wax and let it dry according to the directions on the container.
-Keep your brushes separately in labeled bags, free from other contaminants, for future use.
+Keep your brushes separated in labeled bags, free from other contaminants, for future use.
 Using a clean, dry, cotton cloth, gently rub in a circular motion, the dried wax from the bronze surface until you achieve the desired shine.
 To achieve a better protective coating, you may want to re-apply a second coat using the same technique.

 Most homeowner policies cover art, but there are limitations.
 We suggest you contact your agent for a special art and jewelry rider.
 They are relatively inexpensive, but have much better coverage for expensive art mishaps.